Imperial Guard (Napoleon I): Fusiliers-Grenadiers

 The Fusiliers-Grenadiers were the second regiment of Fusiliers created on 15 December 1806 from the 1st battalions of the Grenadier and Chasseur Vélites, forming a regiment that was to be 1,800 men strong.
 Conscripts and men from the Compagnies de Reserve brought the new regiment up to four battalions of four companies each, 120 men per company.
 They were disbanded on 12 May 1814.

 Fusiliers-Chasseurs

 The Fusiliers-Chasseurs were created on 19 October 1806 from the 1st battalions of the Vélites of the Grenadiers and Chasseurs of the Guard; the regiment was to be 1,200 men strong.
 Men of the Compagnies de Reserve were added to bring the regiment up to four battalions of four companies each, 120 men to a company.
-In 1813 each battalion was enlarged by two more companies.
-They were killed on 12 May 1814.
+In 1813, each battalion was enlarged by two more companies.
+They were destroyed on 12 May 1814.